Great Value for Money

 DreamHost credit equal to the Customer’s current hosting cost for 1 (one) day of service for each 1 (one) hour (or fraction thereof) of service interruption, up to a maximum of 10% of Customer’s next pre-paid hosting renewal fee.

 DreamHost offers shared, VPS, dedicated, cloud, and managed WordPress hosting, the strongest of which is shared hosting.
 It has an overall features score of 4.4 out of 5, but it comes in second overall for shared hosting, joint with Bluehost with a score of 4.5 out of 5.

 What’s great about DreamHost is that even though it covers a lot of hosting types, it never underperforms for one in particular.
 Across all our research categories, DreamHost never drops below a 4 out of 5 overall, which is quite impressive.
 Its worst type of hosting is VPS, no due in small part to a quite poor performance score of 2.5 out of 5 (which we covered earlier).

 It also has its very own website builder, an online tool that helps non-techy folk create their very own website – but more on that later.

 The features DreamHost offers are mostly consistent across all its plans, but can sometimes vary.
 This depends on two things: the type of hosting you have, and the tier of pricing plan you’re on.

 To make it easy for you, we’ve broken down some of DreamHost’s key features, discussing what they are and what you get.

 Backups and Domain Name

-DreamHost provides all its customers with free daily backups, regardless of what plan you’re on.
-This is a brilliant feature, and really gives you peace of mind should something go wrong.
+DreamHost provides all its customers with free daily backups, regardless of what plan they’re on.
+This is a brilliant feature and really gives you peace of mind should something go wrong.